 1. What led you to pursue using a gestational carrier to grow your family (as opposed to other forms of family building)?

 After seven rounds of IVF and three miscarriages it was recommended that we check into using a gestational carrier.
 Over the years we received multiple suggestions to pursue adoption; however with a failed private adoption this was not an avenue we wanted to explore further.
-Our infertility specialist had recommended use of a carrier and while we were hesitant due to misconceptions, but we decided to take a chance and explore this option.
+Our infertility specialist had recommended the use of a carrier and while we were hesitant due to misconceptions, but we decided to take a chance and explore this option.

 2. What were some of your favorite moments of the experience?